 Dr. Charles Allen Thomas was director of Monsanto's central research department in Dayton when, in 1943, he was called into conference with General Leslie Groves.
 Following several days of discussions with General Groves, Monsanto accepted responsibility for the chemistry and metallurgy of polonium.
-This activity became known as the Dayton Project.
+This activity became known as the Dayton Project, or the Dayton Laboratory.
 Monsanto started preliminary organization of the project at the company's central research department on Nicholas Road in Dayton in September 1943.
-When the project expanded to other locations during World War II, the original Nicholas Road location became known as Unit I. Table 2-1 lists this and other Mound Laboratory facilities.
+When the project expanded to other locations during World War II, the original Nicholas Road location became known as Unit I. Table 2-1 lists this and other Monsanto Chemical Company facilities.